joaocarvalhoopen/LTSpice_on_Linux_Ubuntu__How_to_install_and_use/README.md

 ## Create a directory for your simulation files

 ```
-# To open file in LTSpice, move it to somewhere in ~/.wine/drive_c folder which is the C drive in wine.
+# To open file in LTspice, move it to somewhere in ~/.wine/drive_c folder which is the C drive in wine.
 mkdir ~/.wine/drive_c/Program\ Files/LTC/LTspiceXVII/examples/Educational/my_ltspice_files

 # Copy file from Examples to my_ltspice_files diretory this is more pratical.